RMB at a glance

-UK and Europe: The contents of this communication, which have been prepared by and are the sole responsibility of Westpac banking Corporation London (“WBC”) and Westpac Europe Limited.
-WBC (a) has its principal place of business in the United Kingdom at Camomile Court, 23 Camomile Street, London EC3A 7LL, and is registered at Cardiff in the UK as Branch No. BR10, and (b) authorised and regulated by the Australian Prudential Regulatory Authority in Australia.
-WBC is authorised in the United Kingdom by the Prudential Regulation Authority.
-WBC is subject to regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation Authority.
-Details about the extent of our regulation by the Prudential Regulation Authority are available from us on request.
-Westpac Europe Limited is a company registered in England (number 05660023) and is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
+UK and Europe: Westpac is registered in the United Kingdom as a branch (Branch No. BR000106) and is authorised and regulated by the Australian Prudential Regulatory Authority in Australia.
+Westpac is authorised in the United Kingdom by the Prudential Regulation Authority (PRA).
+Westpac is subject to regulation by the Financial Conduct Authority (FCA) and limited regulation by the PRA in the United Kingdom.
+Details about the extent of our regulation by the PRA are available from us on request.
+Westpac Europe Limited is a company registered in England (number 05660032) and is authorised by the PRA and regulated by the FCA and the PRA.
 This communication is being made only to and is directed at (a) persons who have professional experience in matters relating to investments who fall within Article 19(5) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005 (the “Order”) or (b) high net worth entities, and other persons to whom it may otherwise lawfully be communicated, falling within Article 49(2)(a) to (d) of the Order (all such persons together being referred to as “relevant persons”).
 Any person who is not a relevant person should not act or rely on this communication or any of its contents.
 The investments to which this communication relates are only available to and any invitation, offer or agreement to subscribe, purchase or otherwise acquire such investments will be engaged in only with, relevant persons.
 Any person who is not a relevant person should not act or rely upon this communication or any of its contents.
 In the same way, the information contained in this communication is intended for "eligible counterparties" and "professional clients" as defined by the rules of the Financial Conduct Authority and is not intended for "retail clients".
 With this in mind, Westpac expressly prohibits you from passing on the information in this communication to any third party.
 In particular this communication and, in each case, any copies thereof may not be taken, transmitted or distributed, directly or indirectly into any restricted jurisdiction.

-China, Hong Kong, Singapore and India: Westpac Singapore Branch holds a wholesale banking licence and is subject to supervision by the Monetary Authority of Singapore.
+China, Hong Kong and Singapore: Westpac Singapore Branch holds a wholesale banking licence and is subject to supervision by the Monetary Authority of Singapore.
 Westpac Hong Kong Branch holds a banking licence and is subject to supervision by the Hong Kong Monetary Authority.
-Westpac Hong Kong branch also holds a licence issued by the Hong Kong Securities and Futures Commission (SFC) for Type 1 and Type 4 regulated activity.
-Westpac Shanghai and Beijing Branches hold banking licences and are subject to supervision by the China Banking Regulatory Commission (CBRC).
-Westpac Mumbai Branch holds a banking licence from the Reserve Bank of India (RBI) and is subject to regulation and supervision by the RBI.
+Westpac Shanghai and Beijing Branches hold banking licences and are subject to supervision by the China Banking and Insurance Regulatory Commission (CBIRC).